Kobyzewicz family

-The Kobyzewicz family (Polish, also: Kobyziewiczowie; Russian: Кобызевичи, Ukrainian: Кобизевичи) was a boyar family of the Grand Duchy of Lithuania in the 16th—17th centuries.
+The Kobyzewicz family (Polish, also: Kobyziewiczowie; Russian: Кобызевичи, Ukrainian: Кобизевичі) was a boyar family of the Grand Duchy of Lithuania in the 16th—17th centuries.
 The family's cadet branch, Kobyzewicz-Krynicki, received the status of the Polish szlachta.
-The family was known for their active role in the history of Kiev.
-The Kobyzewicz family is claimed to be paternal to the Lizohub family of the Cossack Hetmanate.
+The family was known for their active role in the history of Kyiv.
+The Kobyzewicz family is claimed to be paternal to the Lyzohub family of the Cossack Hetmanate.

 History

 It is currently unknown where exactly the Kobyzewicz family hailed from.
 The family was based near Mozyr (modern Belarus) in the late 15th century.
 In the early 1500s, two brothers, boyars Fyodor (the elder) and Ivan Kobyzewicz, inherited a landed estate (‘a third of Bokowszczina, the folwarks of Poszkowszczina and Czortkowszczina’), which was to pass to Fyodor Kobyzewicz under majorat.
 The younger brother, Ivan, had to move out.
-After having stayed at Mozyr for some time, he moved to Kiev, where were based some of his relations, including an old boyar of Kiev Pechersk Monastery also named Ivan Kobyzewicz.
-Upon arriving in Kiev, around the 1520s, Ivan Kobyzewicz made a contribution to Kiev Pechersk Monastery for his late kinsmen to be commemorated in its earliest known synodik, under the name of Ivan Kobyzev from Mozyr'.
+After having stayed at Mozyr for some time, he moved to Kyiv, where were based some of his relations, including an old boyar of Kyiv Pechersk Monastery also named Ivan Kobyzewicz.
+Upon arriving in Kyiv, around the 1520s, Ivan Kobyzewicz made a contribution to Kyiv Pechersk Monastery for his late kinsmen to be commemorated in its earliest known synodik, under the name of Ivan Kobyzev from Mozyr'.
 His commemoration list gives names of 41 relatives, including a few clerics (3 ascetics (schema monks), two monks and one priest) and some Prince Mikhail'.
 All of them were Orthodox Christians.

 Volodymyr Antonovych, a 19th-century Ukrainian historian, argued that the family was descended from a Tatar named Kobyz, who was supposedly captured by Duke Vytautas in the battle of Kulikovo (1380) and put in the Castle of Mozyr.
 However, the castle at Mozyr was first mentioned only in 1519, while a wooden stronghold (detinets) appeared in its place in the late 15th century.
 V. Antonowicz did not provide any reference to documented sources, but based his assumptions solely on his association of the family's name with the Turkic musical instrument kobyz.
 The historian was not aware that the family had any branch other than the Mozyr one.
 Currently, a more comprehensive study on the family has been provided by the Ukrainian historian Natalya Bilous.